 Preheat oven to 375F.
 Spray a 10 inch non-stick springform pan with cooking oil and set aside.
-In a medium bowl whisk together almonds, brown sugar, and flour until well combined.
+In a medium bowl whisk together almonds, brown sugar, flour and Tummy Fiber until well combined.
 In a large bowl beat egg whites with salt until they just hold stiff peaks and fold in nut mixture gently but thoroughly.
 Fold in oil, vanilla, and almond extract, and spread batter in prepared pan.

 Arrange cherries evenly over batter and sprinkle with granulated sugar.
 Bake cake for 20-30 minutes or until a tester comes out clean.
 Cool on rack.

 *To cook fresh cherries, pit them and place in a small saucepan with 1 T water.
 Bring to a boil and reduce heat, simmering just until cherries soften and cook down, but haven't disintegrated.